Kuzumochi: Kanto-Style vs. Kansai-Style Kuzu Mochi

 Kuzukiri Noodles with Kuromitsu Syrup

-This type is commonly eaten in Western Japan including the Kansai region around Osaka and is written as “葛餅” using Chinese characters or Kanji.
+This type, written as 葛餅 using Kanji characters, is commonly eaten in Western Japan, including the Kansai region around Osaka.

-The Kansai-style Kuzumochi has a square or rectangle shape and a translucent milky white color.
+The Kansai-style Kuzumochi has a translucent milky white color, shaped like a cube or rectangle.
 It is jiggly like jelly but somewhat chewy.

-The Kanto-syle Kuzumochi is known as the only fermented Wagashi and has a distinctive taste.
-But as with the Kansai-style Kuzumochi, the whitish cake is usually topped with the Kuromitsu syrup and the Kinako flour.
+The Kanto-style one has a distinctive taste, known as the only fermented Wagashi.
+But as with the Kansai style, the cake is usually topped with Kuromitsu and Kinako.